Welcome to the Clinical Psychology Internship and Externship Programs

 During the Assessment and Disposition Rotations, the intern’s time is split between the Adult Outpatient Service (AOS), the Child and Adolescent Outpatient Service (CAOS), Rapid Access (RAC), Psychological Testing, and the Psychiatric ER.
-While on this rotation, interns are expected to complete two psychological evaluations, one child/adolescent and one adult.
-During this rotation, interns will also have the opportunity to complete one or two pediatric neuropsychological evaluations on children ranging in age from 4-18 years old who are typically experiencing a combination of psychological difficulties and academic problems.
+While on this rotation, interns are expected to complete at least one child/adolescent evaluation.

 The psychology internship at Maimonides Medical Center is a generalist program grounded in the scholar/practitioner model.
 There are three 4-month rotations: inpatient, wellness-recovery (outpatient SMI population), and assessment and disposition.
-The location is a psychiatry outpatient clinic and inpatient facility at a medical center.
+The location is a community mental health outpatient clinic, inpatient facility, and a psychiatric ED at a medical center.

-Prior to the start of this internship, applicants are required at minimum to have completed the following:
+Prior to the start of this internship, it highly recommended that applicants have completed the following: